LinhTo11/Clustering-and-Recommendation-on-anime-data/README.md

 This repository includes:

-_ A notebook to contain the EDA of the dataset, 2 ML clustering based on user and animes, and 2 recommendation systems: content based and user based.
+_ A notebook to contain the EDA of the dataset, 2 K-means and Hierachical clusterings based on user and animes, and 2 content based and user based recommendation systems

 _ A report that summarizes the findings and details of our approach.